How Automation Can Improve Decision Making for Aircraft Parts Purchasing

 The line between success and failure has always been razor-thin, even before COVID-19.
 As reflected below in the graph from Statista, the average EBIT of a commercial airline was 5.5% pre-COVID 2020, before shrinking to -31% post-COVID.
 In comparison, the average EBITDA across all industries is 15.25%.

 Given these dire circumstances, every penny matters for airlines as they learn how to do more with less.
-This is especially true on the maintenance, repair and operations (MRO) side of aviation, which represents up to 20% of an airline’s operating costs.
+This is especially true on the maintenance, repair and overhaul (MRO) side of aviation, which represents up to 12 to 20% of an airline’s operating costs.

 Fortunately, like many other facets of business, new automation and workflow tools are replacing manual processes, making it possible to run more efficiently and cost-effectively.